hai-vr/documentation/docs/research/other/collision-effects.md

 </HaiTags>

 When the object gets broken, the GameObject that contains the VRCObjectSync must not be disabled, otherwise the rigidbody state updates may not reach other clients and will freeze in midair.
-For this reason, I disable the renderer, and on the rigidbody owner, I force the position, rotation, velocity, and angular velocity of the rigidbody to be constants while it's in a broken state.
+For this reason, I disable the renderer and colliders, and on the rigidbody owner, I force the position, rotation, velocity, and angular velocity of the rigidbody to be constants while it's in a broken state.

 This object is also respawned invisibly with an advance delay on the rigidbody owner, before it is enabled back on all clients,